Best Credit Card Processing Companies

-Credit cards are one of the most common methods of mobile payment, accepted by every type of merchant, from the small gas station in the middle of nowhere to the giant online retailer.
-This is not a surprise, considering that 4 out of 5 customers prefer paying via credit card rather than cash.
-Furthermore, for online businesses, credit/debit card payments are basically the only payment method available to you.
+Credit cards are one of the most common mobile payment methods, accepted by every type of merchant, from the small gas station in the middle of nowhere to the giant online retailer.
+This is no surprise, considering that 4 out of 5 customers prefer paying via credit card rather than cash.

 For your business to start accepting credit card transactions, you need the services of a credit card processing company.
-These companies act as intermediaries between you, your customer, and all other parties involved in every credit card payment to make sure each transaction is secure and quick, with a minimum chance of fraud.
+These companies act as intermediaries between you, your customer and all other parties involved in credit card payments.
+They make sure each transaction is secure and quick, with minimum chance of fraud.

-In 2020, there are hundreds of credit card processing companies vying for your attention.
-Choosing the right one may be confusing, especially when most of these companies offer nearly identical services.
-To make your job easier, we vetted dozens of companies by evaluating factors such as pricing and fees, contract terms, customer service, and hardware options.
+There are hundreds of credit card processing companies to choose from.
+Picking the right one may be confusing, especially when most options offer nearly identical services.
+To make your job easier, we vetted dozens of companies by evaluating factors such as pricing and fees, contract terms, customer service and hardware options.

-After comparing these, and digging into each company’s terms and conditions, we found the best credit card processing companies of 2020.
+After comparing these factors and digging into each company’s terms and conditions, we found the best [data-id=">best credit card processing companies of 2022.

 - High-risk businesses pay much higher processing fees than low-risk ones.

-Square’s Point of Sale app, available for free at the Apple and Google app stores, is the central hub where all credit card transactions take place, whether in-person or online.
-The app is one of the most feature-rich in the credit card processing industry, and can be synced to Square’s recently-unveiled free online store, which includes stored card capabilities, inventory counts, invoicing, recurrent billing, and a very simple checkout option for your customers.
+Square's Point of Sale app, available for free at the Apple and Google app stores, is the central hub where all credit card transactions take place, whether in-person or online.
+The app is one of the most feature-rich in the credit card processing industry.
+You can sync it to Square's free online store, which includes invoicing, recurrent billing, inventory counts and more.

-If you do most of your transactions in person rather than online, you should know that Square offers a free mobile card reader for iOS or Android to anyone who signs up, so that you can accept magnetic card payments from your tablet or smartphone.
+If you do most of your transactions in person rather than online, you should know that Square offers a free mobile card reader for iOS or Android to anyone who signs up.
+The card reader allows you to accept magnetic card payments directly from your tablet or smartphone.

-Square provides three payment options for merchants to retrieve their funds: within one or two days, free of charge; same day for 1.5% on the transfer amount; or via the Square Card, a Mastercard that gives you access to your funds anytime you want.
+Square provides three options for merchants to retrieve their funds: within one or two days (free of charge); same day (1.5% on the transfer amount); or through the Square Card, a Mastercard that gives you access to your funds anytime you want.

-Square’s customer support is only available via phone, Monday through Friday between 6am and 6pm.
+However, there's this: Square's customer support is only available via phone, Monday through Friday, between 6am and 6pm.